 Note that, in the above example spreadsheet, the negative octal and binary numbers in cell A4 are represented by two's complement notation.

 Further information and examples of the Excel Oct2Bin function can be found on the Microsoft Office website.

-If you get an error from your Excel Oct2Bin function this is likely to be one of the following :
+If you get an error from the Excel Oct2Bin function this is likely to be one of the following:

 |#VALUE!||-||Occurs if the supplied [places] argument is non-numeric.|